DC Sports Betting: Best Legal DC Sportsbooks 2023

 Is sports betting legal in DC?

 Yes, DC sports betting is legal.
-The Sports Wagering Lottery Amendment Act of 2018 (Act 22-594) allowed for both lottery-run mobile and third-party retail betting.
+The Sports Wagering Lottery Amendment Act of 2018 — Act 22-594 — authorized both lottery-run mobile and third-party retail betting.

-Mayor Muriel Bowser signed off on the district’s sports wagering bill on Jan.
-23, 2019, and Congress gave the final green light when it opted not to intervene within 60 days of the district’s approval.
+On Jan.
+23, 2019, Mayor Muriel Bowser endorsed the district's sports wagering bill, and Congress granted final approval by not intervening within 60 days of the district's decision.

-The controversial decision to monopolize all online and mobile gaming has seemingly backfired in DC.
-GambetDC, the Intralot-powered lottery platform, has failed to deliver after promising to generate more sports betting revenue than a potential open-market model.
-The district’s retail sportsbooks, Caesars and BetMGM, have proven to be the bigger draws in the nation’s capital.
+However, the controversial decision to monopolize all online and mobile gaming in DC has not met expectations.
+GamebetDC — the Intralot-powered lottery platform — failed to deliver on its promise to generate more sports betting revenue than an open-market model.
+Instead, the district's retail sportsbooks, Caesars and BetMGM, have proven to be more popular in the nation's capital.

 Best DC sports betting offers and bonuses

-In 2023, DC sports bettors have one district-wide mobile sportsbook and one sign-up offer available — GambetDC.
+In 2024, DC sports bettors have one district-wide mobile sportsbook and one sign-up offer available:

 Top three DC sports betting sites

 Two of DC's three mobile betting apps are tethered to retail locations.
-Regardless, both Caesars Sportsbook (Capital One Arena) and BetMGM (Nationals Park) are worth a download in the district.
+Regardless, all three platforms — FanDuel, Caesars Sportsbook (Capital One Arena) and BetMGM (Nationals Park) — are worth a download in the district.

 Caesars Sportsbook boasts an intuitive betting app and industry-best customer support.
 Tethered to Capital One Arena, DC bettors can access this top-notch online sports betting platform while taking in a Washington Capitals or Washington Wizards game.